vives-web-essentials-2020/exercise-checklist/README.md

 ### Setup

 Before you can start using these offline command line tools you need to make sure everything is ready, configured and installed.
-The following steps should be executed only once for every project.
+The project already contains all the configuration, but the libraries need to be installed using the command line.

 #### Configuration files

 Before starting make sure the following files are available in your project directory:

 * `.gitignore`: Ignore packages with git.
 These should never be committed.
 * `package.json`: Configuration file containing all the packages that need to be installed.
-Defines the scripts that can be run
+Defines the scripts that can be run and contains the JavaScript linter configuration
 * `.htmlhintrc`: Configuration for the HTML linter
 * `.stylelintrc.json`: Configuration for the CSS linter
-* `.eslintrc`: Configuration file for the JavaScript linter
+* `.markdownlint.json`: Configuration for the Markdown linter
-* `.travis.yml`: Automatically run the linters on GitHub as well.
+* `.github/`: Automatically run the linters on GitHub as well.
 If all goes well, you earn a  ✔️ next to your commit.

-First check with a `git pull ...` command to see if the teacher added the files to the project.
-If the files are not present, copy-paste them from this projects [configuration-files](./configuration-files) into your project directory.
+Be sure to have the latest updates pulled in your project.
+First check with a `git pull ...` command to see if the teacher added or changed the files to the project.

 #### NodeJS